Required Application Documents

 The following supplemental application documents are needed to complete your applicant file.
 With the exception of official transcripts and official test scores, you will have the option to upload your supplemental documents through your Admissions Portal after you have submitted your initial application to UNCSA.

-You can submit your transcripts or report cards through your Admissions Portal for initial review of your application.
+You can submit your unofficial transcripts through your Admissions Portal for initial review of your application.
 Should you be admitted to UNCSA, any schools you have attended will need to send official transcripts to confirm your final grades at those schools.

 Ninth and Tenth Grade Applicants